-Appointed to the Prairie Centre Board of Directors in 2018.
-Farmer/Rancher.
-Sits on the Member Engagement Committee
+Elected to the Prairie Centre Board of Directors in 2005.
+Farmer.
+Chair of the Audit and Risk Committee and the Conduct Review Committee.
+Sits on the Governance Committee.

-Heather Wilson-Gerbrandt, BA, TEFL, PRO.DIR Representative of District #5
+Heather Wilson-Gerbrandt, BA, TEFL, PRO.DIR

+Representative of District #5

 Appointed to the Prairie Centre Board of Directors in 2016.
-Educational Assistant/ Rancher.
-Sits on the Human Resources Committee and Member Engagement Committee
+Educational Assistant/Rancher.
+Sits on the Human Resources Committee and Member Engagement Committee.